awronski/allegro-server/README.md

 # allegro-server
 This is alternative allegro server that synchronize with the original one and share the data via the rests controllers.
-Because it stores the data locally it is fast and reliable.
+Because it stores the data locally in the datebase it is fast and reliable.

+You can access the data with any rest client or use our [allegro-client](https://github.com/awronski/allegro-client) java library

 # What does it do?
 It synchronize data with allegro including: